AWARD WINNERS 2022

 Actor

-Jamie Robson is an award winning Scottish actor and the ESFF patron.
-His work spans an eclectic range of projects, collaborating with prominent figures including Cannes winner Charlotte Wells, BAFTA winner Tim Courtney and Oscar nominee Robbie Ryan.
+BAFTA Breakthrough nominee Jamie Robson is an award-winning Scottish actor.
+His leading roles span an eclectic range of projects, collaborating with prominent figures including Cannes winner Charlotte Wells, BAFTA winner Tim Courtney and Palme d’Or winner Robbie Ryan.
 Robson’s performances have drawn praise from renowned filmmakers such as Mark Cousins and Aki Kaurismäki.
-His reputation for quality over quantity has gained respect from creative peers.
 Jamie is accredited with helping spearhead the ‘British Weird Wave’.

 Alexa Rodrigues